PowerDNS/pdns/pdns/recursordist/docs/appendices/EOL.rst

 The currently supported release train of the PowerDNS Recursor is 4.4.

-PowerDNS Recursor 4.3 will only receive crtical updates and will be end of life after PowerDNS Recursor 4.6 is released.
+PowerDNS Recursor 4.3 will only receive critical updates and will be end of life after PowerDNS Recursor 4.6 is released.

 PowerDNS Recursor 4.2 will only receive critical updates.
 It